Visit Rescued Reptiles at Critchlow Alligator Sanctuary, Now Open Daily

 Have your camera ready because it’s a quick experience.

-The Small Gator Encounter is $10/single person or $20 per family; large gator is $20/single person or $40/family.
+The Small Gator Encounter is $10 per person or $20 per family, and the large gator encounter is $20 per person or $40 per family.

 Alligators After Hours